borkdude/boot-bundle/README.md

 Searching the local file system has priority over searching the classpath.

 That's it.
-You can now move on.
+You can now use boot as you normally would.

 ## Advanced usage